Inouye165/React-Photo-App/docs/PRODUCT_STORY.md

 In **early November 2025**, the focus shifted from “works well on my machine” to **“works well in the cloud.”**

-Supabase Postgres became the backbone of the data layer.
-The app still supported local development with SQLite, but in production, it could connect to a managed database and object store.
+Supabase/local Postgres became the backbone of the data layer.
+Local development uses PostgreSQL (e.g., Docker Compose) for parity with production.
 Configuration was no longer an afterthought: environment variables, secrets, and deployment scenarios were carefully managed.

 At the same time, you tightened up security on the front line: